spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

     We've encountered performance issues with Julia 1.9 so that version is not recommended.
 The latest version should be fine.

 !!! info
+    Typically you'd install Julia from the [website](https://julialang.org/downloads/)

-    You can install Julia through Python:
+    However, particularly on Linux, it may be more convenient to install Julia through Python:
     ```
     pip install jill
     jill install